Cyclokitty/100-days-of-code/log.md

 I also listened to a Code Newbies podcast with Alex Kallaway (righteous dude who figured out #100DaysOfCode).
 I have quite a few of the CN podcast stored up that I need to listen to over the next couple of weeks.

 **Thoughts:** Good grief, I hate bus rides.
 But they are excellent places for reading javascript theory.
 Thank the cats that Kyle Simpson wrote such an incredible series that clears much haze off the mysteries I confuse myself with when I code.

+### Day 7: January 7, 2017

+**Today's Progress:** Spending today learning how node works and making a nice, little node boiler for my projects.
+I'm watching "Learn and Understand NodeJs" with Tony Alicea.
+I did his Javascript Weird parts course and it helped clear up many misunderstandings I had about js.
+I have hopes that his Nodejs course will explain some nitty gritty bits that I need.

+Tony is verbose.
+Great course but has lots of details from his Js the weird stuff course.
+I'm plugging away.

+As I plugged away, I made a basic, basic, basic [node app](https://github.com/Cyclokitty/cknode).
+It was fun and I'm enjoying the server side of web development.

+**Other Stuff:** Last week I ordered what looked like a sweet looking laptop stand for my desk.
+I was using a stack of web dev books which was ok but inconvenient since now and then I needed to dig out one of the books.
+Finally caved and checked out laptop stand on amazon.
+I received it yesterday and OMG it is better than I thought!
+It's a thick, curved piece of aluminum and it holds my laptop at the perfect angle.
+Now, I'm thinking I need a nicer monitor stand because it too is sitting on several books.
+Yeah, my desk is looking swish!

+I also combined several small slips of paper with cli commands, github commands, and heroku commands into one small notebook.
+Much better!